-All equipment shall be chocked under no less than one wheel and set on both sides of the wheel when equipment is unattended and parked at the Airport.
-Vehicle parking break must be set when vehicle is not running or attended.
+a.
+All equipment, vehicles and aircraft that are equipped with chocks or required to use chocks shall be chocked under no less than one wheel and set on both sides of the wheel when equipment is unattended and parked at the Airport.
+Any vehicle left running or unattended shall have its wheels chocked.
+Equipment found on the AOA ramp or in the bagwell without wheels chocked or a parking brake set will be corrected at the owner's expense.